craig-m/ansible-anywhere/README.md

 ```

-### setup
+## setup

-To bootstrap the environment:
+To bootstrap the environment 🚀

 ```
 git clone https://github.com/craig-m/ansible-anywhere.git
 cd ansible-anywhere/
 vagrant up
 vagrant ssh
+cd /vagrant/
+invoke -l
 ```

-Not a single BASH script was executed for any of this system setup :-)

-From this point I can pull in code  (mine or [others](https://galaxy.ansible.com/)), and get on with my Ansible work 🔧
+From this point I can pull in code  (mine or [others](https://galaxy.ansible.com/)), and get on with my work 🛠

 ## complementary tools